altmp/altv-js-module-v2/docs/building.md

 To generate and configure the project without building use `xmake config`.

 To build a specific target use `xmake build <TARGET>`.
-E.g. `xmake build server`
+E.g. `xmake build server`.

-> NOTE: Building the `shared` target on its own is useless, as its only a dependency used by client and server.
+Available targets are `client` and `server`.
+(All other targets are useless on their own)

 The build output can be found in the `build` directory.
-On Windows e.g. `build/windows/x64/release`
+On Windows e.g. `build/windows/x64/release`.

 ## Build options